-Our master's program is an exciting and dynamic field to study, but will require a deep commitment by you, as a learner, to take responsibility and pursue excellence and integrity in your own work.
-It is the responsibility of each student to be responsible for reviewing the contents of the handbook and keeping a copy for their records.
+Our master's program is an exciting and dynamic field to study, but will requires a deep commitment by students, to take responsibility and pursue excellence and integrity in their own work.
+It is the responsibility of each student to review the contents of the handbook and keeping a copy for their records.
 If there are changes to the degree requirements, the student has the option of following the rules and guidelines that were active when they entered the program, or to comply with the new changes to the program.
 Degree requirements are detailed in the MSU Academic Programs documentation.
 If there are any conflicts with information in this handbook and information from the Graduate School and Michigan State University, the information and policies at the higher organizational standing will prevail.